Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Results

 \subsubsection{Extreme mass-ratio inspirals}

 Mock populations of EMRIs are difficult to construct due to our limited knowledge on the number and properties of these systems.
 Therefore our results are closely tied to the fiducial model we are considering, which contains a total of $1.2 \times 10^6$ sources.
-Approximately 500 of them are identified by LISA, while $\mu$Ares detects about 250 more events.
+Approximately 550 of them are identified by LISA, while $\mu$Ares detects about 350 more events.
 DO and AMIGO resolve nearly 7000 and 6000 systems respectively, as shown by the SNR distribution in Fig.~\ref{fig:SNR_EMRI}.

 Most EMRIs resolved by LISA and $\mu$Ares orbit a central MBH of mass $m_{1}$ between $\SI{10^5}{\solarmass}$ and $\SI{10^6}{\solarmass}$, while their eccentricity $e$ is mostly limited to $\log(1-e) \gtrsim -1$.
 Figure~\ref{fig:mass_z_e_EMRI} clearly demonstrates the capability of DO and AMIGO to resolve many more sources, characterized by lower mass values, down to $\sim \SI{10^4}{\solarmass}$ for DO, and notably higher eccentricities, up to $\log(1-e) \approx -3$.
 We must point out that most eccentric binaries are intentionally ignored in our analysis due to their expensive computational cost, since their GW signal involves a great number of harmonics.
-Still, the total amount corresponds to less than $1\%$ of the total population, thus we can safely neglect those EMRIs for the goal of this study.
+Still, the total amount corresponds to less than $1\%$ of the total population; thus, we can safely neglect those EMRIs for the goal of this study.
 Nevertheless, it is true that the eccentricity distribution of the resolved sources may extend to larger values, up to the limit $\log(1-e) \approx -5$ of the population, a feature that might be taken into account for the development of waveforms.
-Finally, DO is also capable to resolve EMRIs very distant in redshift, unlike LISA and $\mu$Ares, which stop at $z \approx 2$.
-AMIGO is able to arrive at $z \approx 4$ for the most massive system.
+Finally, DO is also capable of resolving EMRIs very distant in redshift, unlike LISA and $\mu$Ares, which stop at $z \approx 2$.
+AMIGO is able to arrive at $z \approx 4$ for the most massive systems.
 The limit $z=4.5$ in Fig.~\ref{fig:mass_z_e_EMRI} is constrained by the EMRI catalog we are employing, as discussed in Section~\ref{sec:sources}.
+We note, however, that by that redshift, the number density of sources has decreased by more than one order of magnitude compared to the peak at $z\gtrsim 1$, meaning that we are likely missing only a few percentage of the total count of detectable EMRIs.